Relativistic k-fields with Massless Soliton Solutions in 3+1 Dimensions: Conclusions

+For several scalar fields $\phi_{i}$ ($i=1,\cdots,N$), we reintroduced the relativistic $k$-fields systems as non-standard Lagrangian densities which are not linear in the kinetic scalars ${\cal S}_{ij}=\partial_{\mu}\phi_{i}\partial^{\mu}\phi_{j}$.
+For a group of these systems, we showed that it is possible to have zero rest-mass solutions whose energy density functions are zero.
+These massless solutions are not necessarily energetically stable, and finding a stable case is not simple.
+Expecting this stable solution to be a non-topological entity would increase the difficulty of this goal.
+However, we introduced a $k$-field system (\ref{kk}) in the $3+1$ dimensions which leads to a single massless non-topological energetically stable soliton solution (\ref{SxS}).

-We introduced an extended KG system (\ref{kk}) in the $3+1$ dimensions which leads to a single massless solitary wave solution (\ref{SxS}).
-This model (\ref{kk}) is based on introducing twelve independent scalar functionals ${\cal K}_{i}$'s ($i=1,2,\cdots,12$) of five scalar fields $R$, $\theta$ and $\psi_{j}$ ($j=1,2,3$).
+Model (\ref{kk}) is based on introducing twelve independent scalar functionals ${\cal K}_{i}$'s ($i=1,\cdots,12$) of five scalar fields $R$, $\theta$ and $\psi_{j}$ ($j=1,2,3$).
 In general, all terms in the related dynamical equations (\ref{jkt})-(\ref{jkt2}) contain the first or second power of one of the ${\cal K}_{i}$'s.
-Also, all terms in the energy density function are positive definite and all contain the square of one of the twelve independent functionals ${\cal K}_{i}$'s.
-Thus, the solutions for which all ${\cal K}_{i}$'s equal zero simultaneously, are the special massless solutions.
-Nevertheless, considering twelve independent conditions ${\cal K}_{i}=0$ for five scalar fields, mathematically is not possible to be satisfied simultaneously in general.
-However, we built this model in such a way that there is an exceptional massless solution (\ref{SxS}) for which ${\cal K}_{i}=0$ ($i=1,2,\cdots,12$).
-The single massless solution (\ref{SxS}), if it is considered a rigid entity, in response to any amount of force, no matter how tiny, immediately approaches the speed of light.
-However, practically it is not a rigid object with absolute zero rest-mass, that is, it would be deformed in interactions and then it can never move exactly at the speed of light.
+Also, all terms in the energy density function are positive definites and all contain the square of one of the twelve independent functionals ${\cal K}_{i}$'s.
+Thus, the solutions for which all ${\cal K}_{i}$'s equal zero simultaneously are special massless solutions.
+Nevertheless, the simultaneous satisfaction of twelve independent conditions ${\cal K}_{i}=0$ for five scalar fields is not mathematically possible.
+However, we built this model in such a way that there is an exceptional massless solution (\ref{SxS}) for which ${\cal K}_{i}=0$ ($i=1,\cdots,12$).

+In general, if there is a rigid massless entity, the effect of any small force changes its speed to approach the speed of light immediately.
+However, if we assume particles as the soliton solutions of the nonlinear field theories, the existence of a rigid particle would not be possible normally.
+In other words, they would be deformed in any interaction, no matter how small.
+Hence, hypothetical massless particles can never exactly reach the speed of light.
+If they exist, they are affected by the environment and their energies would not be absolute zero.